Topological phase transitions of semimetal states in effective field theory models: Review of Weyl and nodal line semimetals in effective field theory

-From another perspective, while the lattice model could successfully describe condensed matter systems, it is only useful in the picture where quasi-particle descriptions are valid.
-In real topological systems, it is not always possible to ignore the existence of strong couplings that lead to an invalid quasi-particle picture, so the lattice model is not able to describe such a system.
-Moreover, there are anomaly-induced transports in topological semimetals, which are complicated phenomena.
-Quantum anomalies could occur regardless of whether the couplings are weak or strong.
-How to describe a strongly coupled topological semimetal is an important problem in theoretical research.
-In principle, one can build effective field theory models to describe a system according to the symmetries of the system, regardless of whether the couplings are weak or strong.
-However, it is difficult to solve a strongly coupled model under a scheme where perturbative treatments become invalid.
-Holographic duality has been used in the last decade as a tool to study exactly these kinds of questions\cite{Landsteiner:2019kxb,Gao:2023zbd}.
+From another perspective, how to describe a strongly coupled topological semimetal is an important problem in theoretical research.
+It is difficult to solve a strongly coupled model under a scheme where perturbative treatments become invalid.
+Holographic duality has been used in the last decade as a tool to study exactly these kinds of questions\cite{Hartnoll:2016apf, Landsteiner:2019kxb}.
 The holographic principle ensures that the strong coupling problem in field theory can be solved with weak classical gravity.
-On the other hand, anomaly induced transport properties such as the chiral magnetic and chiral vortical effects and their relations to anomalies are most easily understood with the help of holographic duality\cite{Erdmenger:2008rm, Banerjee:2008th, Landsteiner:2011cp, Landsteiner:2011iq, Ji:2019pxx}.
+Anomaly induced transport properties such as the chiral magnetic and chiral vortical effects and their relations to anomalies are also most easily understood with the help of holographic duality\cite{Erdmenger:2008rm, Banerjee:2008th, Landsteiner:2011cp, Landsteiner:2011iq, Ji:2019pxx,Gao:2023zbd}.
 Therefore, a holographic model of a topological semimetal is a powerful tool.
-To build a holographic model, we need to follow the holographic dictionary, where fields and operators in the field theory model could easily find their dual parts in the holographic model.
-Thus, it is necessary to construct effective field theory models describing topological semimetals.
-Through effective field theory descriptions of topological semimetals, one could connect the weak and strong coupling problems, as well as high energy physics and condensed matter.
+To build a holographic model, we need to follow the holographic dictionary which requires to first get fields and operators in the field theory model.
+Thus, it is necessary to first construct effective field theory models describing topological semimetals of our interest.
+Therefore, through effective field theory descriptions of topological semimetals, one could connect the weak and strong coupling problems, as well as high energy physics and condensed matter.

-In this section, we will review the effective field theory models of ideal Weyl semimetal and nodal line semimetals, which provide the background knowledge for the study of the competition between the two semimetal states in the next section.
+In this section, we will review the effective field theory models of Weyl and nodal line semimetals, which provide the background knowledge for later use.